RocketSoftware/uniface-ux/README.md

 ## Installation of UX Widgets project

-First, users need install npm, the Node.js package manager.
+First, users need to install npm, the Node.js package manager.
 For installation instructions See:
 - Downloading and installing Node.js and npm | npm Docs https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm